dkwon1223/rancid-tomatillos/README.md

  - Additional search/sorting functionality in the NavBar component
    - Sort movies by release date(ascending/descending)
    - Sort movies by rating(ascending/descending)
-   - Sort movies by genre
+   - Sort movies by genre(drop down of available genres)

  - Implement a controlled login form component that validates and keeps track of users.
    - Further iterations of user functionality could also include: